bookia20/devday18/README.md

   greenDynamicFrame = DynamicFrame.fromDF(greenDF, glueContext, "greenDF_df")
   ##----------------------------------

-  datasink2 = glueContext.write_dynamic_frame.from_options(frame = greenDynamicFrame, connection_type = "s3", connection_options = {"path": "s3://<YOURBUCKET/ AND PREFIX/>"}, format = "parquet", transformation_ctx = "datasink2")
+  datasink22 = glueContext.write_dynamic_frame.from_options(frame = greenDynamicFrame, connection_type = "s3", connection_options = {"path": "s3://<YOURBUCKET/ AND PREFIX/>"}, format = "parquet", transformation_ctx = "datasink2")

   ####### End of Second DataSource
   ```

-  > Ensure that you replace the bucket name and path with the S3 path that you want to store the Parquet data
+  > Ensure that you replace the bucket name and path with the S3 path you created in step1

-  iv.
+9. The code should look like [Glue Job Code](https://github.com/safipour/devday18/blob/master/glue-etl.py) with S3 bucket replaced with that you created earlier in both datasink lines.
 Now click on **Save** and **Run Job**.

-9. The code should look like [Glue Job Code](https://github.com/safipour/devday18/blob/master/glue-etl.py) with S3 bucket that you created earlier as the target.

 ![glue10](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/glue_10.PNG)